dan200/SonicTheGraphicNovelCollection/README.md

 Sonic the Graphic Novel Collection is a fan project to recompile the stories from the UK comics publication [Sonic the Comic](https://en.wikipedia.org/wiki/Sonic_the_Comic) into a standalone Graphic Novel format, complete with new front and back covers, contents pages, and improved image quality.
 Check [the images at the bottom of this page](#preview) for a preview of what this looks like!

-The presentation of these graphic novels is broadly inspired by [Judge Dredd: The Complete Case Files](https://shop.2000ad.com/catalogue/graphic-novels/dredd-case-files).
-Stories that were originally split into multiple parts have been joined back together, spin-off stories have been carefully positioned for continuity with the main strip, and unrelated articles and adverts have been removed.
-In all: these novels aim to be the best possible way to experience the stories from Sonic the Comic.
+The presentation of these graphic novels is broadly inspired by [The Complete Judge Dredd Case Files](https://shop.2000ad.com/catalogue/graphic-novels/dredd-case-files): Stories that were originally split into multiple parts have been joined back together, spin-off stories have been carefully positioned for the best continuity with the main strip, and unrelated articles and adverts have been removed.
+In all: these novels aim to be the best possible way to experience the comics content from Sonic the Comic.

 ## How to read